 Osteoarthritis and Sleep

-Joint pain can keep you from catching enough zzzs – and make your daytime pain worse.
-Find out why, and get some tips for a better night’s slumber.
+Learn why joint pain can keep you from catching enough zzzs – and make your daytime pain worse.

 Why OA keeps you lying awake may seem obvious — your pain prevents you from getting comfortable or it wakes you up in the night.
 Pain is an important part of the equation, but researchers are finding that pain and insomnia feed off one another.

 “It’s less about pain keeping you awake at night than it is about a bad night’s sleep leaving you more vulnerable to pain,” explains Patricia A. Parmelee, PhD, director of the University of Alabama Research Institute on Aging in Tuscaloosa.
 “It works both ways, but the stronger direction is that sleep problems – whatever their cause – can make your experience of pain worse.”

 Anxious and worried thoughts often keep people tossing and turning.
 And for people with OA, it can be “pain catastrophizing,” says Parmelee.
 Catastrophizing has two forms: assuming that something bad will happen and expecting that it will be as bad as possible.
 “You lie in bed thinking about how awful the pain is and think that it’s never going to get any better,” explains Parmelee.
 “Anxiety and hypervigilance are terrible enemies of getting to sleep and staying asleep.”

 Poor sleep makes it harder to cope with the next day’s pain, which can lead to more pain catastrophizing, less sleep, and perhaps a magnification of your pain called central sensitization.

 Research shows that the joint pain of OA can become “centralized.”
 This means that pain pathways become over-excited and pain is amplified beyond what would be typical for the amount of damage found in the joints.